 Pitt IT will address problems encountered in the use of wireless network services according to the following priority list: public access, academic, research, administrative, and staff use.

-Access to the University's wireless networks will require all authorized users in all areas to authenticate to the network using their assigned University Computing Account username and password through the use of University provided wireless client software or 802.1x supplicant.
-Network access logs will be maintained containing the username, time of access, and duration of use for all users who access the network using wireless connections and this information and will be provided to authorized governmental authorities if the University is required to release such information.
+Access to the University's wireless networks will require all authorized users in all areas to authenticate to the network using their assigned University Computing Account username and password through the use of University-provided wireless client software or 802.1x supplicant.
+Network access logs will be maintained containing the username, time of access, and duration of use for all users who access the network using wireless connections.
+This information and will be provided to authorized governmental authorities if the University is required to release such information.

 Wireless technology deployed at the University of Pittsburgh includes the use of WPA (Wi-Fi Protected Access), which provides improved data encryption through the temporal key integrity protocol (TKIP) and user authentication through the extensible authentication protocol (EAP).
 To provide additional security, all University wireless networks will require authentication of end users to the network upon connection of any wireless end user device using an 802.1x supplicant or provided wireless client software.
 Each user will be required to authenticate to the network using his or her University Computing Account and password.
 The University's Central Directory Service will be used as the basis for authentication to services, including wireless network access.